bigskysoftware/htmx/www/docs.md

 *  `throttle:<time interval>` - wait the given amount of time (e.g. `1s`) before
 issuing the request.
 Unlike `delay` if a new event occurs before the time limit is hit the event will be discarded, so the request will trigger at the end of the time period.
+*  `from:<CSS Selector>` - listen for the event on a different element.
+This can be used for things like keyboard shortcuts.

 You can use these attributes to implement many common UX patterns, such as [Active Search](/examples/active-search):